This course is for Master students Public Administration, track International and European Governance only.

-International organizations can play an important role in world politics.
-But how do these organizations work?
+International organisations play an important role in world politics.
+But how do these organisations work?
 How do they become independent and legitimate actors?
 How do they manage a multinational staff?
-This course looks inside international organizations by focusing on their administrative bodies, that is, on international bureaucracies such as the European Commission or the United Nations Secretariat.
+This course looks inside international organisations by focusing on their administrative bodies, that is, on international bureaucracies such as the European Commission or the United Nations Secretariat.

-The course combines the discussion of organizational challenges with the application of these issues to a number of real-world cases, ranging from diversity management in the International Monetary Fund and organizational reform in the World Health Organization to how the European Commission deals with Brexit.
+The course combines the discussion of organisational challenges with the application of these issues to a number of real-world cases, ranging from diversity management in the International Monetary Fund to the legitimacy challenges facing the World Health Organisation.

 By the end of the course, students will have:

-Knowledge and understanding of key theories and concepts relating to the management of international organizations and networks.
+Knowledge and understanding of key theories and concepts relating to the management of international organisations and networks.

 Advanced knowledge and understanding of the distinctive nature and challenges of governance and management in an international and multi-level setting.

-Ability to identify and apply relevant theories to analyze real-world cases within international administrations.
+Ability to identify and apply relevant theories to analyse real-world cases within international administrations.

-Ability to prescribe solutions to management problems in international administrative contexts based on in-depth organizational analysis.
+Ability to prescribe solutions to management problems in international administrative contexts based on in-depth organisational analysis.